kyle-maxwell/ModelModel/README.md

 BLENDER - Generate 2D Image from 3D Model
 ====================
 To run the blender script, have blender locally installed.
-Blender UI must be able to open (i.e. you can't ssh and run this script) Add a folder of background images called "Background/" in the folder where the blender executable is located
+Blender UI must be able to open (i.e. you can't ssh and run this script) (DOES IT ACTUALLY??)

-Navigate to where the blender executable is, and do this:

-blender.exe -b test.blend --python blenderscript.py
+blender.exe -b models/test.blend --python blenderscript.py

-It will save the images in the folder specified in the init variables (change this to fit your local machine)
+models/test.blend is the 3d Model you want to generate images of.

+You can specifiy the number of angles to capture images from by changing NUM_ANGLES.
+It will generate NUM_ANGLES^2 Model Images and save them into data/models/test/

 OVERLAY - Overlay object images with background
 ====================
-If you ran the blender script, the object images should be in the right structure Copy the data folder from your blender folder to where you want to train your model
+If you ran the blender script as stated above, the object images should be in the right structure

 Run this command:

-python overlay.py {WIDTH} {HEIGHT} {BKGD_FOLDER} [data/{OBJ}...]
+python overlay.py {WIDTH} {HEIGHT} {BKGD_FOLDER} data/models/

-Where WIDTH and HEIGHT are dimensions of the object images BKGD_FOLDER is where your background images are located [data/{OBJ}...] are the folders where the object images are located
+Where WIDTH and HEIGHT are dimensions of the object images BKGD_FOLDER is where your background images are located data/models/ contains the folders in which all of the Model Images are saved

-eg) python overlay.py 256 256 Background data/bottle data/lacroix data/shoe

-This script will overwrite every train and val image in the object data folders
+You can specify the amount of overlays per Model Image by changing 'num_overlays' in overlay.py This script will overwrite every Model Image in the object data folders.

 VIDEO SPLIT - Generate images from video
 ====================